Tasshack/dreame-vacuum/README.md

 ## To Do

-- Support for VSLAM Dreame vacuums
 - Cleaning history map support
 - Map recovery support
 - Schedule editing
-- Map rendering and streaming optimizations
 - AI Obstacle image support
-- Live camera stream support
 - Custom lovelace card for map editing

-## Known Issues

-- Translations are missing for states and config flow

 ## Contributing
 Integrations is currently only available on English language and if want you use it on our language it would be very helpful to you to translate files on *translations* folder and share with us.